T. M. Thiagarajan: Training in music

 Thiagarajan started learning music from his father.
 Later, he became a disciple of Semmangudi Srinivasa Iyer and had advanced training under him.
 Semmangudi Srinivasa Iyer, speaking on the occasion of T. M. Thiagarajan's 80th birthday, said that it was mridangam maestro Thanjavur Vaidyanatha Iyer who sent Thiagarajan to him as a student.

 Music programs

 He performed his first stage concert at Thiruvaiyaru when he was only eight years old.
-A senior artiste Pudukottai Dakshinamurthi Pillai, who accompanied him on mridangam was delighted with the boy's performance.
+A senior artist Pudukottai Dakshinamurthi Pillai, who accompanied him on mridangam was delighted with the boy's performance.
 At the end of the concert, Dakshinamurthi Pillai took the boy in his arms and blessed him.

 Thiagarajan has performed numerous concerts on All India Radio, various TV channels and on stage.
 In the early days he was accompanied on the mridangam either by his father or his brother Thambuswamy.
 Another brother Balasubramanian accompanied on the violin.
 It was a family team.
 Both his brothers died in the same month.